 Any major rural fire requires a significant amount of water.
-Fire appliance's water capacity can be anywhere from 450 litres upwards, with most now carrying 2,000 to 3,000 Litres.
+Fire appliance's water capacity can be anywhere from 450 litres upwards, with the majority of applainces carrying between 2,000 and 4,000 Litres.
 These appliances are supported by Tankers, which carry more than 5,000 Litres of water.
 They will cart from a water source to fill appliances at the fire-front.
 This allows the appliances to remain near the fireground, without having to travel long distances to refill.

 Where the water source is a long way from the fire front, a 'staging point' is often used.
 Water is collected by the tanker at the source and carried to the staging point not far from the front-line firefighting effort.
 A portable tank, called a floating collar dam may be established for the tanker to dump its water into.
 A portable pump is often left with the floating collar dam to pump the water into the appliances or the appliance can draft water themselves.
 Fire appliances then travel the relatively short distance from the fire front to the staging point and collect their water before returning to the fire.

-In rural fires, many property owners and neighbours may use their own private appliances, or water tankers mounted on tray trucks, to assist the CFS
+In rural fires, many property owners and neighbours may use their own private appliances, (often called Farm Fire Units), to assist the CFS

 Photographs on this page taken by the CFS Promotions Unit and Brittany Norris